LanLi2017/OR2YWTool/README.md

   Install the or2yw package from pip install:

+       $ pip  install or2ywtool

+(Note: double check the pip version, if pip is for version 2, then use pip3 install...) if you want to upgrade the version for or2ywtool

        $ pip install upgrade or2ywtool

-(Note: double check the pip version, if pip is for version 2, then use pip3 install...)

 2. After successfully install the or2yw tool, there are two ways using this tool.